NishtaShetty/EcoMapper/README.md

 ### 6. Export & Visualization
 - Final suitability maps for all 8 species were exported as **GeoTIFFs**.
-- GeoTIFFs were tiled and integrated into the **Leaflet web application** for interactive exploration.
+- GeoTIFFs were tiled using qgis and integrated into the **Leaflet web application** for interactive exploration.
 - The website allows users to toggle species layers and view predicted suitability areas.

 ---